progwise/george-ai/README.md

    yarn dev
    ```

-3. Visit `http://localhost:3001` to interact with the chat interface.
+3. Access the chat interface at `http://localhost:3001`.

 #### Sending Messages via GraphiQL

-To send messages using the GraphiQL interface, use the following mutation:
+You can test the chatbot using GraphiQL:

 ```graphql
 mutation {